MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/automate-document-generation.md

 2. In the left panel, select **Connectors**.
 In the search box, search for *SharePoint*, and then select the **SharePoint** connector.

-3. On the SharePoint connector page, select the trigger that should start the automated document generation process.
+3. On the SharePoint connector page, select the trigger that you want to use to start the automated document generation process.

     We recommend starting with any one of the following three triggers: